In this section, we discuss new procedures and social-distancing adjustments to common spaces, classrooms, and more.

 We are conducting in-person classes in an adaptive learning environment.
 Appropriate social-distancing measures have been implemented with limited class sizes.
 Faculty may require students to wear face coverings or face masks throughout class.
 Sanitation measures per CDC guidelines.

-Lab activities will observe social distancing.
-Masks will be required.
-Gloves and goggles will be available.
-Lab spaces will receive proper sanitation per CDC guidelines.
+Lab activities are observing social distancing.
+Masks are required.
+Gloves and goggles are available.
+Lab spaces are receiving proper sanitation per CDC guidelines.

-Restroom usage will be subject to proper social distancing guidelines and CDC sanitation measures will be strictly followed.
+Restroom usage is subject to proper social distancing guidelines and CDC sanitation measures are being strictly followed.

-The library will have limited seating to implement social distancing guidelines and the above face mask guidelines will be followed.
-The library will receive the proper sanitation measures per the CDC.
+The library has limited seating to implement social distancing guidelines and the above face mask guidelines is being followed.
+The library is receiving the proper sanitation measures per the CDC.

 Athletics will follow the guidelines of the NAIA and CCC.

-All chapels will be remote.
-Outside gatherings will be limited to 50 people with face masks required when social distancing cannot be maintained.
+All chapels are remote.
+However, some students are able to live-stream chapel in classrooms with appropriate social-distancing and/or face masks.
+Outside gatherings are limited to 50 people with face masks required when social distancing cannot be maintained.

-Campus will be open for instructional purposes and official university business only.
+Campus is open for instructional purposes and official university business only.

 To maintain a healthy campus, we ask all students and employees to assess their health and the health of those they have been in contact with before coming to campus.
 Questions are outlined further down this page in the section entitled, “Health Check Questions”.

 The Coronavirus Aid, Relief, and Economic Security Act (CARES) exists to help students whose education was disrupted by the pandemic.